MrSakine/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 8-James_Bond
 A script that sets the permission to the file hello as follows: owner and group (no permission at all), otheers (all permission)

+# 9-John_Doe
+A script that sets the mode of the file hello